 In 2005, Andrea relocated to Citrus County, Florida to care for her ailing parents and grandmother.
 She founded and served as President and CEO for Community Action Foundation of Citrus County (CAFCC).
 CAFCC offered educational, cultural, and social enrichment programs for youth and families of Citrus County, particularly for the socio-economically disadvantaged and at-risk.
 Andrea also relocated Cakes and Creations to Crystal River, FL in 2009.

 During her tenure in Citrus County, Andrea has planned, produced, and successfully executed several family-oriented initiatives, community events, fundraising drives, and private affairs and parties.
 Andrea specializes in non-profit "Sponsor/Client" relationships and retention.
 Andrea has served on the School Advisory Enhancement Council for both Crystal River Primary School and Crystal River High School, the Executive Board for the Citrus County American Cancer Society, the City of Crystal River Planning Commission, Board of Directors for United Way of Citrus County, the Parent Association Council of Seven Rivers Christian School, and Special Events volunteer for Citrus County Blessings.
 She currently helps with the Annual Citrus County Blessings Halloween Costume Ball.
 Andrea was awarded the City of Crystal River Mayor’s Award in 2008 and the 2010 Volunteer of the Year Award from the Afro –American Club of Citrus County for her dedicated service to the community.

-Stephen Lane, Conductor
+Stephen Lane, Director of Music and Conductor

 Music has been a part of my life from an early age.
 My parents had no formal music training but saw that I received it.
 What a blessing even though practice was sometimes a chore.
 Piano Lessons began at 7 years old and cello lessons at 8.
 I was more disciplined in practicing the cello and became better on that instrument.